emaloney/CleanroomDateTime/INTEGRATION.md

 Some familiarity with the Terminal application, the bash command line, and the `git` command is assumed.

-The steps below have been tested with **git 2.3.8 (Apple Git-58)**, although they should be compatible with a wide range of git versions.
+The steps below have been tested with **git 2.5.4 (Apple Git-61)**, although they should be compatible with a wide range of recent git versions.

 ### Of Frameworks and Simulators